 This health assessment will serve as the foundation for community health improvement efforts for the next three years.
 The community had a CHNA completed in 2016.
 (Note: The Patient Protection and Affordable Care Act (ACA) require not-for-profit hospitals to conduct a CHNA every three years and adopt an implementation strategy to meet the needs identified by the CHNA).

 Wave #3 Decatur County CHNA assessment began January 2019 and was facilitated / created by VVV Consultants, LLC (Olathe, KS) staff under the direction of Vince Vandehaar, MBA.

 Important community CHNA Benefits for both the local hospital and the health department, are as follows:

-- Provides a basis upon which community stakeholders can make decisions about how they can contribute to improving the health of the community
+- Provides a basis upon which community stakeholders can make decisions about how they can improve the health of the community.

 - Creates opportunities for collaboration in delivery of services to the community and

 - Provides guidance to the hospital and local health department for how they can align their services and community benefit programs to best meet needs, and

 - Fulfills Hospital “Mission” to deliver quality health care.